Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: Nominal -topological spaces

 \begin{rmrk} Topological spaces over Zermelo-Fraenkel (\deffont{ZF}) sets---that is, over `ordinary' sets---are such that an arbitrary union of open sets is open.

-Condition~\ref{item.top.strict} of Definition~\ref{defn.nom.top} generalises that condition, because any ZF set is also naturally an FM set with the trivial permutation action, and with empty support; so arbitrary sets of ZF sets are already strictly finitely supported, by $\varnothing$.
+Condition~\ref{item.top.strict} of Definition~\ref{defn.nom.top} generalises that condition, because any ZF set is also naturally an FM set with the trivial permutation action, and with empty support; so arbitrary sets of ZF sets are already small-supported, by $\varnothing$.

-There are \emph{two} natural generalisations of the topological condition to the nominal case: we could insist on finitely supported unions, or on strictly finitely supported unions.
-We used the first option in topological representations of first-order logic in \cite{gabbay:semooc,gabbay:stodfo} and of the $\new$-quantifier in \cite{gabbay:stodnb}.

-In this paper, \emph{strict} finite support seems to be required---we have not checked whether \cite{gabbay:semooc,gabbay:stodfo,gabbay:stodnb} would be re-done with this stricter condition.
-To see where it is used, the reader can search this paper for uses of Lemma~\ref{lemm.strict.support}, starting with the proof of Theorem~\ref{thrm.FB.amgis}. \end{rmrk}